-The USDA Rural Development Program, Rural Housing Services offers a variety of programs ranging from new construction to home repair, including the Single Family Housing Repair Loans and Grants program.
-They offer the Guaranteed Program, and the Direct Program, the 504 Loan/Grant Program.
+The United States Department of Agriculture (USDA) Rural Development Program, Rural Housing Services offers a variety of programs ranging from new construction to home repair, including the Single Family Housing Repair Loans and Grants program.
+They offer the Guaranteed Program, the Direct Program, and the 504 Loan/Grant Program.

 Tommy Earls, Oklahoma’s Single Family Housing Program Director